Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: 200 kg undoped CsI crystals for the dark matter search

-We are using a conservative estimate of 37.9\,NPE/keV for light yields with the SiPM arrays, even though there is an around 10\% increase in light output at 77\,K compared to 86\,K. In the low-energy data acquisition setup, where two SiPM arrays are attached to two ends of the crystal, we can impose a requirement for coincident photoelectrons in the two SiPM arrays, corresponding to an energy threshold of roughly 0.05\,keV.
+We are using a conservative estimate of 26.2\,PE/keV for light yields with the SiPM arrays, even though there is an around 10\% increase in light output at 77\,K compared to 86\,K. In the low-energy data acquisition setup, where two SiPM arrays are attached to two ends of the crystal, we can impose a requirement for coincident photoelectrons in the two SiPM arrays to minimize noise triggering while achieving the minimum thresholds, corresponding to an energy threshold of roughly 0.08\,keV.
 In contrast to PMT measurements, where PMT-induced noise from Cherenkov radiation of charged particles passing through quartz or glass materials can dominate low-energy events and increase the analysis threshold~\cite{COSINE-100:2020wrv}, such noise is less frequent in SiPM arrays since quartz or glass materials can be minimized in their construction.
-While DCR could be a potential concern, they are sufficiently low at 77\,K. For the purpose of calculating dark matter detection sensitivities, we assume a 5\,NPE threshold, consistent with CsI(Na) measurements using PMT readout~\cite{Akimov:2017ade}.
+While DCR could be a potential concern, they are sufficiently low at 77\,K. For the purpose of calculating dark matter detection sensitivities, we assume a 5\,PE threshold, consistent with CsI(Na) measurements using PMT readout~\cite{Akimov:2017ade}.